Key Takeaways

 Dalaman Airport (DLM) serves package-tourism flights from the UK, Germany, and Russia to the Fethiye/Ölüdeniz/Hisarönü resort corridor.
 The legitimate licensed taxi fare from DLM to Fethiye (50 km, 50 min) is approximately ₺900–₺1,200 (€23–€30) on the meter; to Ölüdeniz (60 km, 65 min) approximately ₺1,100–₺1,400.
 Unofficial operators at DLM quote 'fixed prices' of €60–€100 for the same trip, and hotel-concierge 'partner' transfers run €40–€70.

-r/AskTurkey 'Traveling to Dalaman, Pamukkale and Marmaris' (comments/1cg6m8l, 2024) frames the Dalaman-to-resort transfer landscape. r/AskTurkey 'Traveling to Turkey' (comments/1j0w784, 2025) gives the country-wide rule: 'Biggest scam are taxis, they'll charge you 2x 3x as soon as they notice you are a foreigner.
-If you have to use them, call them th' rough an app or your hotel. r/travel 'Travel Report Izmir - Kusadasi' (comments/1sjcwl5, 2025) confirms: 'Best to order a uber or make sure your taxi has a taximeter' — but Uber does NOT operate in Dalaman, only BiTaksi.
+Traveler reports frame the Dalaman-to-resort transfer landscape and give the country-wide rule: 'The biggest scam is taxis — they'll charge you 2x to 3x as soon as they notice you're a foreigner.
+If you have to use one, call through an app or your hotel.'
+The community follow-up: 'Best to use Uber or make sure your taxi has a taximeter' — but Uber does NOT operate in Dalaman, only BiTaksi.

-For older package-holiday travelers arriving with luggage, the practical playbook: (1) most package-tour operators (TUI, Jet2, easyJet Holidays) include free coach transfer from DLM to your hotel — confirm this BEFORE arrival and wait at the designated meeting point; (2) for independent travelers, book a private transfer in advance via Welcome Pickups (€30–€40 per car for up to 4 people) — vetted operators with fixed prices and no taxi-rank pressure; (3) if taking a metered taxi, confirm the ₺900–₺1,400 range upfront and insist on Tarife 1 (day rate); (4) Havaş airport bus serves Fethiye otogar at €8 per person (1 hr) — practical for luggage-light travelers; (5) for late-night Hisarönü return rides from nightlife, pre-book through your hotel reception rather than hailing on the street.
+For older package-holiday travelers arriving with luggage, the practical playbook: (1) most package-tour operators (TUI, Jet2, easyJet Holidays) include free coach transfer from DLM to your hotel; (2) for independent travelers, book a private transfer in advance via Welcome Pickups (€30–€40 per car for up to 4 people) — vetted operators with fixed prices and no taxi-rank pressure; (3) if taking a metered taxi, confirm the ₺900–₺1,400 range upfront and insist on Tarife 1 (day rate); (4) Havaş airport bus serves Fethiye otogar at €8 per person (1 hr) — practical for luggage-light travelers; (5) for late-night Hisarönü return rides from nightlife, pre-book through your hotel reception rather than hailing on the street.

 Red Flags